fredrick/gauss/README.md

 **.mean(callback)**

-Returns the average.
+Returns the arithmetic mean.

 **.median(callback)**

 Returns the median.
-If there are an even amount of numbers in the data set, returns the average of the two middle values.
+If there are an even amount of numbers in the data set, returns the arithmetic mean of the two middle values.

 **.mode(callback)**